FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 ---

-Summarising this tutorial, we saw how we can run a logistic regression algorithm in `Julia` with and without using `Flux`.
+Summarising this tutorial, we saw how we can run a logistic regression algorithm in Julia with and without using Flux.
 We started by importing the classic `Iris` dataset, and one hot encoded the labels.
-Next, we defined our model, the loss function, and the accuracy, all by ourselves!
+Next, we defined our model, the loss function, and the accuracy, all by ourselves.

 Finally, we trained the model by manually writing down the Gradient Descent algorithm and optimising the loss.
-Interestingly, we implemented most of the functions on our own, and then parallelly compared them with the functionalities provided by `Flux`!
+Interestingly, we implemented most of the functions on our own, and then parallelly compared them with the functionalities provided by Flux!

+!!! info
+    Originally published on TODO,
+    by Saransh Chopra.